Dyegor/WagesCounter/README.md

 Stored data can be updated and deleted by user

+**Current working version of the application deployed on AWS and available to review [at this link](http://wagescounter-env.eba-8ma2t9ue.ap-southeast-2.elasticbeanstalk.com/)**

 ## Description

 The application stores working hours worked by each employee per week.